freddy-alexis-ht/Git-GitHub/README.md

 v1.0.0 -> [major-change].[new-functionality].[bug-fix]

+To create a tag in the last commit, it's not necessary to write the hash or HEAD^.
 To create a tag in any commit .. copy the hash:

 `git tag -a v0.1.0 2cbcce8 -m "Version: alpha"`